-Self-Parking is always free for Total Rewards card holders at the Platinum, Diamond, and Seven Star levels.
+Self-Parking is free everyone here now.
+(Previously it was for Caesars Rewards card holders at the Platinum, Diamond, and Seven Star levels).

-If you’re at Gold level, or do not have a Total Rewards card, you’ll have to pay $40 when the Ravens are at home, and when there are other events at M&T Bank Stadium.
+However when the Ravens are at home, or when there are other events at M&T Bank Stadium, parking fees may apply.

 1525 Russell Street